 t = corporate tax

-This beta is used for calculating the cost of equity by CAPM, and also useful for the calculation of the weighted average cost of capital.
+This beta is used for calculating the cost of equity by CAPM and is also useful for the calculation of the weighted average cost of capital.

-CAPM is useful for both Investors and equity issuer.
-Firstly, according to the Investors point of view, it provides the accuracy in required rate of return.
+CAPM is useful for both Investors and equity issuers.
+Firstly, according to the Investor’s point of view, it provides the accuracy in the required rate of return.
 Return calculation is accurate because it provides the extra return for taking the asymmetric risk.
-Secondly, it is important for equity issuer because the cost of equity is calculated by adjusting the riskiness of the firms.
+Secondly, it is important for equity issuers because the cost of equity is calculated by adjusting the riskiness of the firms.

 3.2. (b):